aa-sikkkk/satya/docs/PROJECT_OVERVIEW.md

-# NEBedu Project Overview: An Offline-First AI Learning Companion for Nepali Grade 10 Students
+# Satya Project Overview: An Offline-First AI Learning Companion for Nepali Grade 10 Students

 ## Executive Summary

-NEBedu is a pioneering educational technology initiative aimed at bridging educational disparities for Grade 10 students in Nepal, particularly in areas with limited or no internet connectivity.
+Satya is a pioneering educational technology initiative aimed at bridging educational disparities for Grade 10 students in Nepal, particularly in areas with limited or no internet connectivity.
 This project delivers an offline-first, AI-powered learning companion designed to cover the Computer Science, Science, and English curricula.
-By leveraging lightweight Hugging Face models and a meticulously structured, community-editable JSON content base, NEBedu provides interactive learning experiences, adaptive support, and valuable tools for both students and teachers, all operating efficiently on low-resource hardware (minimum 4GB RAM).
+By leveraging lightweight Hugging Face models and a meticulously structured, community-editable JSON content base, Satya provides interactive learning experiences, adaptive support, and valuable tools for both students and teachers, all operating efficiently on low-resource hardware (minimum 4GB RAM).

 ## 🌐 Project Vision